Treatment Focused Consultants

 Dr. Fred Rottnek is the Director of Community Medicine and Program Director of the Addiction Medicine Fellowship at Saint Louis University.
 Fred’s style of training is to present medical and/or technical content in understandable and relatable models.
 While Dr. Rottnek can speak to health professionals, he is just as comfortable presenting to interprofessional groups and diverse audiences.
 Dr. Rottnek enjoys presenting by himself or as part of a team and aims to keep his presentations casual, interactive, and when possible, injected with humor.

 Jennifer Wolfe-Brown is a CPS and MARS certified EPICC Program Director in Kansas City, MO.
-Jennifer is responsible for leading a team of Recovery Coaches while establishing and maintaining community partnerships with a goal of engaging the highest risk population in SUD recovery and/or Harm Reduction techniques.
+Jennifer is responsible for leading a team of Recovery Coaches while establishing and maintaining community partnerships with a goal of engaging the highest risk population in SUD recovery and/or Overdose Prevention techniques.
 Jennifer specializes in Opiate, Stimulant and Alcohol Use Disorders.
 Jennifer was nominated for the Missouri Mental Health Champion award in 2023.
-Her focus is on Medication Assisted Treatment, Naloxone Distribution, Harm Reduction and engaging community members in self-directed recovery options.
+Her focus is on Medication Assisted Treatment, Naloxone Distribution, Overdose Prevention and engaging community members in self-directed recovery options.